dabyland/favorite/README.md

-# `favorite`
+# favorite

-`favorite` is an app that allows you to sign up, login, retrieve random images from https://unsplash.com/, and choose your favorites!
+"favorite" is an app that allows you to sign up, login, retrieve random images from https://unsplash.com/, and choose your favorites!

 # Github Pages URL